 Master of Veterinary Biomedical Science

-The VBMS program does not guarantee admission to any professional program, at LMU or elsewhere.
+The MS VBMS program does not guarantee admission to any professional program.

 Required Prerequisite Coursework